cassiama/LicenseGuard-API/README.md

 - `OPENAI_API_KEY`: fairly self-explanatory (if you don't have one, you can get one on the [OpenAI Platform](https://platform.openai.com/api-keys)).
 Your key should look like this: `sk-proj-<random characters>-<random characters>`
 - `DB_URL`: a connection string to whatever database you're using.
 You **MUST** include **the async driver associated with your SQL database** in your string.
 Your URL should look like this: `postgresql+asyncpg://user:pw@host:5432/dbname`
   > **NOTE:** All of the async drivers for the aforementioned SQL dialects are supported *EXCEPT* `asyncmy`, which is not supported at the moment.
+- `MCP_CLIENT_ID`: the client ID (the "username") of a "service" user for a MCP server.
+This is not required *UNLESS* you are planning on using a MCP server to call this API.
+It should look this: "mcp-server"
+- `MCP_CLIENT_SECRET`: the client secret (the "password") of a "service" user for a MCP server.
+This is not required *UNLESS* you are planning on using a MCP server to call this API.
+It could technically be whatever string you want, but you should probably make it a fairly secure password.

 Optionally, for the sake of reproducibility, you can also provide the following environment variables:

 - `JWT_SECRET_KEY`: a random 32-character hexadecimal string.
 It should look like this: `9f0255336305508b8718929ddfbd01669d892e2c52109958f647a3758d5dc2ea`
 - `JWT_ALGORITHM`: a string corresponding to [one of the JWT algorithms](https://datatracker.ietf.org/doc/html/rfc7518#section-3)
+- `USER_ACCESS_TOKEN_EXPIRE_MINUTES`: an integer
+- `JWT_AUDIENCE`: a string corresponding to the audience that JWTs issued by this server are intended for (refer to [RFC 7519 Section 4.1.3](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.3)).
+It should look like this: `licenseguard-api`
-- `JWT_ACCESS_TOKEN_EXPIRE_MINUTES`: an integer
+- `MCP_ACCESS_TOKEN_EXPIRE_MINUTES`: an integer
+- `MCP_REQUIRED_SCOPES`: a space-delimited string which correspond to the routes that the MCP server must be allowed to call.
+It should look like this: `analyze:run project:run`

-If you don't, then the server will default to "HS256" for the algorithm and 30 minutes for the expiration.
+If you don't, then the server will default to  the following:

+- "HS256" for the algorithm
+- 30 minutes for the expiration of user JWTs
+- "licenseguard-api" for the JWT audience
+- 10 minutes for the expiration of MCP JWTs
+- "analyze:run" for the required scopes for MCP JWTs

 ### Usage